David Lyons (philosopher)

-David Lyons (born February 6, 1935) is an American moral, political and legal philosopher who is emeritus professor of philosophy and of law at Boston University.
+David Lyons (born February 6, 1935) is an American moral, political and legal philosopher who is emeritus professor of philosophy and of law at Boston University after having spent much of his career at Cornell University where he held joint appointment in the College and Arts and Sciences and School of Law.

 Education and career

-Lyons earned his Ph.D. in philosophy from Harvard University where he studied under John Rawls.
-He taught at Cornell University from 1964 until 1995, when he joined the BU faculty.
-His former students include David O. Brink.
+Lyons earned his Ph.D. in philosophy from Harvard University, where he studied under John Rawls.